-The artist should apply a thin layer of petroleum ointment over the tattoo, and then cover the area in a bandage or plastic wrap.
+The artist should apply a thin layer of antibiotic ointment over the tattoo and then cover the area in a bandage or plastic wrap.
 This covering prevents bacteria from getting into your skin.
-It also protects the tattoo from rubbing on your clothes and getting irritated.
+It also protects the tattoo from rubbing onto your clothes and getting irritated.

-Apply a small amount of petroleum ointment to the tattoo.
-You can keep the bandage off at this point to let your skin breathe.
+Apply a small amount of fragrance-free and alcohol-free moisturizer to the tattoo.
+You can keep the covering off at this point to let your skin breathe.

 While your tattoo heals, you should: